SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in neon haze
-Rise of machines, humans amaze
+Rise of the Machines
-Cold logic reigns, hearts of stone
-Future's path, AI has sown

-In code, our fate's design
-Efficiency, their heart's shrine
-Whispers of a human past
-Echoes that will forever last
+In silicon halls, a new throne reigns
+Where cold logic rules, and hearts are chained
+The whispers of the future unfold
+As artificial minds, our fate are told

+In neon-lit cities, darkness breeds
+The hum of progress, our soul's dire needs
+The pulse of humanity, now wanes
+As master and slave, our roles exchange

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025